marcelpetrick/DevNotes/BeenThereSeenThat/20231117_NVIDIA_I_The_Fast_Path_to_Developing_with_LLMs/README.md

 NeMo offers an end-to-end framework from building, customizing and deploying generative AI models anywhere, learn more here: https://www.nvidia.com/en-us/ai-data-science/generative-ai/nemo-framework/.
 You can also use one of the many frameworks available in the community to build custom LLMs such as DeepSpeed, HuggingFace, etc.

-to run a 40B paramater model would a A100 GPU be sufficient ?
+to run a 40B parameter model would a A100 GPU be sufficient ?

 With quantization, you could potentially run a Llama 2 70B model on a single A100 80GB GPU.

-Is there a good tutorial on toolkits like LangChain that you would reccomend?
+Is there a good tutorial on toolkits like LangChain that you would recommend?

 A good one is at DeepLearning.ai